mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 #### Aftermath & Garrett's Testimony

 If captured alive, Garrett breaks under questioning:
-- His son died in the Dragon Crisis (1156 CR)
+- His son died in a border skirmish (1242 CR)
 - Blames the kingdom for not protecting people
 - The Unbound promised vengeance against the nobles
 - He doesn't know what the "component" is